finkbeca/Notes/content/_index.md

 ***
 </br>

-I am a sophmore at the Unversity of Michigan studying data science and computer science.
-I am a lover of all tech, but especially blockchain and decentralization.
-Web3 is coming and I am excited to being a part of the growing developers moving to decentralized products.
+I am a undergraduate at the University of Michigan studying computer science and math.
+Interest include Cryptography, Mechanism Design and Defi.
+I love the Web3 space and am passionate about building open source and public.
 </br>

 ## Purpose